devflowinc/ruby-sdk/docs/ChunkApi.md

 > delete_chunk_by_tracking_id(tr_dataset, tracking_id)

-delete_chunk_by_tracking_id
+Delete Chunk By Tracking Id

-delete_chunk_by_tracking_id  Delete a chunk by tracking_id.
+Delete Chunk By Tracking Id  Delete a chunk by tracking_id.
 This is useful for when you are coordinating with an external system and want to use the tracking_id to identify the chunk.
 If deleting a root chunk which has a collision, the most recently created collision will become a new root chunk.

 ### Examples